More Demon's Rubicon? Will we get baby pictures? What do I think of Neil Gaiman? Will I pimp your shit?

 What do you think of Neil Gaiman personally.
 Have you read American Gods and Anansi Boys?

 I've never met Neil Gaiman personally.
 If you mean what do I personally think of Neil Gaiman, I think that he is an amazingly imaginative and talented writer.
 If I had to come up with some salient criticism, I would say that some of his novels suffer from slightly mushy middles--I tend to find myself skimming from about half way to maybe two thirds, but it's actually a lot less than many contemporary fantasy and speculative fiction authors.
+And he really stepped in it trying to be all edgy by naming his short story anthology Trigger Warning.
+That was not cool.

 Yes, I have read both of those.
 I thought they were both wonderful.